-Finn (2011) reviewed the literature on employment services subcontracting in reform-minded European countries including the United States, Australia, Britain, Germany, and the Netherlands.
+Finn (2011) reviewed the literature on employment services subcontracting in reformminded European countries including the United States, Australia, Britain, Germany, and the Netherlands.
 He focussed on the development and characteristics of subcontracting relationships, the types of activities they deliver and the impact on employment outcomes.
 His findings suggest that private providers can, "under certain contractual arrangements, improve outcomes for particular groups and bring innovation to service delivery.
 The competitive pressure they bring may also prompt improved PES performance."
-His findings are very much at odds with Hart et al. (1997) who maintain that the incentives arising from residual control rights (behaviour in uncontracted scenarios) are more important than any benefits arising from competition.1
+His findings are very much at odds with Hart et al. (1997) who maintain that the incentives arising from residual control rights (behaviour in uncontracted scenarios) are more important than any benefits arising from competition.

 While the US Job Training Partnership Act of 1984 is usually cited as the first major example of performance-related contracting in employment services, the UK's experience may also be traced to the Training and Enterprise Councils of 1987.
 These private sector bodies delivered a range of training and employment programmes with a portion their funding dependent not solely on job outcomes but on qualifications obtained during participation (Bennett et al., 1994).
-New Labour continued the reform agenda by testing a number of outcomes-based contracts including Employment Zones (targeting the long-term unemployed)
+New Labour continued the reform agenda by testing a number of outcomes-based contracts including Employment Zones (targeting the long-term unemployed) and Pathways (targeting those in receipt of disability benefits.
+While the zone model was found to have "somewhat" better outcomes than other New Deal programmes, Pathways largely failed to secure job outcomes and thus contracts fell into jeopardy as revenue streams did not materialise.
+According to NAO (2010: p.
+27), Pathways suffered from a poorly designed procurement process which had encouraged providers to over-commit, resulting in more conservative but realistic bids being written-off as outliers.

-1 Hart et al. (1997) were writing in the context of proposed privatisation of prisons in the United States.
+&lt;sup>1Hart et al. (1997) were writing in the context of proposed privatisation of prisons in the United States.